twitter/chill/README.md

 serializers and a set of classes to ease configuration of Kryo in systems like Hadoop, Storm, Akka, etc.

+### Compatibility

+Serialization compatibility is **NOT** guaranteed between releases, and for this reason, we don't recommend using it for long-term storage.
+Serialization is highly dependent on scala version compatibility and on the underlying Kryo serializers, which take different approaches to compatibility.

 ### Building Chill